hmc-cs111-fall2016/what-is-a-DSL/context-free.md

 ##  Who is this programming language for?
 ContextFree can be used by people who want to create digital images, especially those that involve repeating structures, through some simple programming.

 ## What is easy to do in this language?
 Why is it easy?
 It is quite easy to create images that involve many repeating shapes because you can create multiples of many shapes and manipulate them using recursion.

 ## What is hard to do in this language?
 Why is it hard?
 It is more difficult to create organic shapes and lines in this language because you are essentially limited to three basic shapes: squares, circles, and triangles.
 It is much different from physically drawing something because you need to program every part of the image.
-So while it is very easy to make repetitive patterns it is hard to create something that looks more free form +and natural.
+So while it is very easy to make repetitive patterns it is hard to create something that looks more free form and natural.

 ## How did you learn how to program in this language?
 I learned through the two lessons and the examples that were included in the